 It’s a really good – nice – use of examples.
 Great for the classroom.
 I liked your edible Earth idea.
 I’m motivated by food as well [as the children].Teacher

 Issues around water and farming have featured in the news quite a bit lately.
-In this PD session, Angela Schipper helps teachers to see what the issues are by first helping them understand the scientific view of the water cycle and then presenting some activities that help students see how water pollution comes about.
+In this PLD session, Exploring water pollution Angela Schipper helps teachers to see what the issues are by first helping them understand the scientific view of the water cycle and then presenting some activities that help students see how water pollution comes about.

 Great resources and information.Teacher